 Once you know something is wrong with your drink or the ketamine you took intentionally make sure your friend knows.
 Do not let them dismiss your concerns about the problems.

 Ask them to call someone or to take you to a medical or treatment center.
 Your friends know what you act like normally.
 They should be able to get you help when you know that something is wrong.

 9. Make sure they Did not Give you the Drug

 Make sure that your friends did not surprise dose you.
 Although it is a sneaky thing to do, it does happen particularly if you are addicted and trying to quit.
 Many people, particularly dealers will attempt to keep you addicted to the drug.

 10. Seek Medical Help if you Begin to Have Unusual Thoughts or Feelings

 Seeking medical attention and treatment when either you start to feel the effects of ketamine or ketamine addiction is extremely important.
-If you need help with ketamine addiction, call use at 800-601-3889.
+If you need help with ketamine addiction, call use at 800-601-3889(Who Answers?).
 We can help you overcome your ketamine addiction or help you with the symptoms of ketamine dosing.